MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/tutorial-directory-extension-group-provisioning.md

 15. Leave the configuration disabled and come back to it.

 ## Add new extension property to one of our groups
-For this portion, we're going to be adding our newly created property to one of our existing groups, Marketing.
-To do this, we use Microsoft Graph Explorer.
+For this portion, we're going add a value on our newly created property to one of our existing groups, Marketing.

+### Set the extension property value using Microsoft Graph PowerShell SDK

+### Set the extension property value using Microsoft Graph Explorer

 You need to make sure that you have consented to Group.ReadWrite.All.
 You can do this by selecting **Modify permissions**.

 1. Navigate to https://developer.microsoft.com/graph/graph-explorer
 2. Sign-in using your tenant administrator account.
 This may need to be a Global Administrator account.
 A Global Administrator account was used in creating this scenario.
 A Hybrid Identity Administrator account may be sufficient.